NucleusPowered/site-v1/docs/modules/jail.md

 /jail Notch grief 3h45m Jailed by example!
 ```

 If a timed jail is given to a player who is not currently logged on, their time in jail will _start_ when they next log in.
+By default,
+time towards their jail sentence will include both time where the player is online AND offline, unless `jail-time-counts-online-only` is
+set to `true` in `main.conf`.

 ## Unjailing Players